ARMmbed/mbed-os-example-pelion/README.md

 # Known-issues

-Please review existing issues on github and report any problem you may see.
+Please review existing issues on [GitHub](https://github.com/ARMmbed/mbed-os-example-pelion/issues) and report any problem you may see.